Length statistics of random multicurves on closed hyperbolic surfaces

 \subsection{Acknowledgment}

-The author is extremely grateful to Bram Petri for all his patience and support, and for reading earlier drafts of this note.
-The author would also like to thank Francisco Arana-Herrera for pointing out a gap in the first version of this note, and Anton Zorich for formulating the problem.
+The author is extremely grateful to Bram~Petri for all his patience and support, and for reading earlier drafts of this paper.
+The author would also like to thank Anton~Zorich for formulating the problem, Francisco~Arana-Herrera for pointing out a gap in the first version of this paper, Grégoire~Sergeant-Perthuis and Jieao~Song for useful discussions, and the anonymous referee for a careful reading and numerous helpful suggestions.